-- The consolidated balance sheet of SSA as of September 30, 2023, the related consolidated statement of net cost, consolidated statement of changes in net position, and the combined statement of budgetary resources for the year then ended, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - The sustainability financial statements which comprise the statement of social insurance as of January 1, 2023, and the statement of changes in social insurance amounts for the period January 1, 2022, to January 1, 2023, are presented fairly, in all material respects in accordance with U.S. generally accepted accounting principles; - Although internal controls could be improved, SSA maintained, in all material respects, effective internal control over financial reporting as of September 30, 2023; and - No reportable noncompliance for fiscal year 2023 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- The consolidated balance sheets of SSA as of September 30, 2024 and 2023, the related consolidated statements of net cost, consolidated statements of changes in net position, and the combined statements of budgetary resources for the years then ended, are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America; - The sustainability financial statements which comprise the statements of social insurance as of January 1, 2024 and 2023, and the statements of changes in social insurance amounts for the periods January 1, 2023, to January 1, 2024, and January 1, 2022, to January 1, 2023, are presented fairly, in all material respects in accordance with accounting principles generally accepted in the United States of America; - SSA maintained, in all material respects, effective internal control over financial reporting as of September 30, 2024; and - No reportable noncompliance for fiscal year 2024 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements and on internal control over financial reporting, required supplementary information and other information included with the financial statements, (2) our report on compliance with laws, regulations, contracts, and grant agreements, and (3) the Agency's response to findings.
-Our report also includes an emphasis of matter paragraph related to the Sustainability Financial Statements and an other matter paragraph to acknowledge that the Agency's fiscal year 2022 financial statements were audited by another auditor.
+The following sections discuss in more detail (1) our report on the financial statements and on internal control over financial reporting, a section on required supplementary information and a section on other information included with the financial statements, (2) our report on compliance with laws, regulations, contracts, and grant agreements, and (3) the Agency's response to findings.
+Our report also includes an emphasis of matter paragraph related to the sustainability financial statements and an other matter paragraph to acknowledge that the Agency's fiscal year 2022, 2021, and 2020 sustainability financial statements were audited by another auditor.